ProfessionalWiki/chameleon/docs/components.md

   whose menu items should appear not in a submenu, but as elements of the top structure.

-  This list may also be given in the message _MediaWiki:skin-chameleon-navmenu-flatten_ instead.
+  A comma-separated list may also be given in the message _MediaWiki:skin-chameleon-navmenu-flatten_ instead.
 If both the message and this attribute are found, the message takes precedence.